corinnt/journal-diversity/README.md

 ### Use Instructions

 After cloning, add the following function which returns your email address to `mailto.py`.
+This will be a commandline argument later.

 This is the address used as the reply-to for OpenAlex API calls.